-Throughout his career, Smith was active in numerous professional societies, authored more than 120 scientific papers, and contributed to numerous books.
+Throughout his career, Ralph was active in numerous professional societies, authored more than 120 scientific papers, and contributed to numerous books.
 In addition, he took it upon himself to publish abstracts of American Industrial Hygiene Association Journal articles to enable industrial hygiene’s greater exposure outside our profession.
-He served as president of the Association in 1982 and received thecoveted Donald E. Cummings Award in 1985.
+He served as president of the Association in 1982 and received the coveted Donald E. Cummings Award in 1985.
 He also served as president of the Smelter Environmental Research Association (SERA).

 Many leaders in the profession benefited from Dr. Smith’s conservative, gentle wisdom, blended with his unique sense of humor that made you remember the time you spent with him and the knowledge he imparted.
 While legendary in his professional contributions, Smith is perhaps best remembered for his quick wit and playfulness, his thoughtfulness and unfailing integrity, and his consistently applied generosity to everyone with whom he interacted.
 He was a generous mentor to many and this scholarship is one way to honor his contributions to our profession.